joshpetit/Reading-List/firebase/securityRules.md

 -  Recursive wildcard: Matches path segments at or below a path.
 You always declare it by adding `=**`

+One note about recursive wildcards is that when you use them in conjunction with a singleSegment, the singleSegment will be of the lowest relative document path.

+I.e if you have

+`/example/hello/{docId}` as a path structure in firestore and have

+`/{example=**}/{greeting}` as a match statement

+When you make a request of `/example/hello/doc1` the value of `{greeting}` will be `{docId}`, not the document right bellow `example`

 ## Allow

 Each match block can have an allow statement.
 Each allow statement can be